 "I try to hide it as much as I can," Tippetts says.

 But she did this to herself, she says, using a drug that eventually stole her job, her money, her freedom and her smile.

 The 23-year-old Tippetts is not on a Utah college campus; she is in the Davis County Jail.

 Tippetts has advanced evidence of what is known as "meth mouth" a condition rampant among methamphetamine users and particularly evident in jail and prison populations throughout the country.

 "It's pretty obvious when an inmate comes in addicted to methamphetamine," said James Ondricek, Davis County Jail nursing supervisor.

 Mother of four children.

 She quit smoking meth at 23 when she noticed her teeth rotting, so she began injecting the drug.
-A dentist at a county jail has pulled 12 teeth."I used to have a pretty smile," Nicole said.
+A dentist at a county jail has pulled 12 teeth.

 The unsightly "meth mouth" phenomenon has several implications for a Utah community already burdened by a methamphetamine crisis.